Charles, Cardinal de Bourbon (born 1523): Bourbon as king

-To this end, a second national Catholic ligue was formulated, this one explicitly concerned with the matter of succession in contrast to the first which had concerned itself with the Peace of Monsieur.
-The Duke of Guise and Charles, Duke of Mayenne were leaders in this new ligue and they argued that due to Navarre's Protestantism he had defaulted on his right to succeed the French crown.
-As such on the kings death royal authority would pass to his uncle, Cardinal Bourbon as Charles X. In the secret Treaty of Joinville of 31 December 1584 Bourbon was recognized by the leaders of the league and a representative of Philip II of Spain as the heir to Henri III of France.
+To this end, a second national Catholic League was formulated, this one explicitly concerned with the matter of succession in contrast to the first which had concerned itself with the Peace of Monsieur.
+The Duke of Guise and Charles, Duke of Mayenne were leaders in this new League and they argued that due to Navarre's Protestantism he had defaulted on his right to succeed to the French crown.
+As such on the king's death royal authority would pass to his uncle, Cardinal Bourbon as Charles X. In the secret Treaty of Joinville of 31 December 1584 Bourbon was recognized by the leaders of the league and a representative of Philip II of Spain as the heir to Henry III of France.
 It was agreed that as king he would void the French alliance with the Ottoman Empire implement the Tridentine decrees and cease raids on Spanish shipping.
 In return for these concessions Philip promised to forward 600,000 livres, though this would be reimbursed once Bourbon was securely in control of his kingdom.
 This represented a radical act in itself with the rules of succession being altered to allow princes to select who they felt should succeed the door was opened to the notion of the Estates General electing a king as they would attempt to do after the death of Bourbon.
 Bourbon himself was not present for the treaty, and he stayed in Paris until 15 March when he departed for his Norman palace.